Isa Khan: Rise to power

 With the help of Taj Khan, a Karrani ruler during 1564–1566, Isa obtained an estate in Sonargaon and Maheswardi Pargana in 1564 as a vassal of the Karrani dynasty of Bengal.
-He gradually increased his power in the Bhati region by making alliances with other Zamindars and helping fellow Afghan chieftains.
+He gradually increased his power in the Bhati region by making alliances with other zamindars and helping fellow Afghan chieftains.
 In 1573 he helped Daud Khan Karrani in his expedition to Chittagong against Udai Manikya, the Maharaja of Tripura.

 From the inscription on a cannon, it is known that by 1593-1594 Isa Khan was using the title Masnad-i-Ala.
 Various theories have been put forward regarding who might have granted him the title.
 Historian Abdul Karim believes he assumed the title himself sometime after 1581–1582.

-Military campaigns
+Ruler of Bhati and resistance

-The rule of Karrani dynasty ended when Daud Khan was defeated in the Battle of Rajmahal in 1576.
+The rule of the Karrani dynasty ended when Daud Khan was defeated in the Battle of Rajmahal in 1576.
 Isa started playing a leading role in the local resistance.
-In the end he successfully conquered parts of Dhaka, Rangpur, Pabna, Tripura, Mymensingh and Bogra.
+In the end he successfully conquered parts of Dhaka, Rangpur, Pabna, Tripura, Mymensingh, and Bogra.
 In 1577, Isa established Egarasindhur (in present-day Pakundia Upazila, Kishoreganj) as the political and trading centre of his realm.
 Forming a petty kingdom that remained independent.
 He declared himself as the ruler of the Bhati region in 1581–82.
 From Sarail, he shifted his administrative centre to Sonargaon.
-He built fortresses at Katrabo, Kalagachhia and Khizrpur near Sonargaon.
+He built fortresses at Katrabo, Kalagachhia, and Khizrpur near Sonargaon.

 Battle against Khan Jahan

 In 1578, Mughal Subahdar of Bengal, Subahdar Khan Jahan led an expedition towards the Bhati region and set camp in Bhawal.
-Isa faced the Mughal force led by Shah Bardi and Muhammad Quli on the Sarail-Juan Shahi border in Kastul on the bank of Meghna river.
+Isa faced the Mughal force led by Shah Bardi and Muhammad Quli on the Sarail-Juan Shahi border in Kastul on the bank of the Meghna river.
 According to the Rajmala, Isa then quickly retreated to Tripura and sought assistance from the then Maharaja of Tripura, Amar Manikya.
 With the good grace of the queen Amrabati, the king granted an army of 52,000 men to help Isa face the Mughals.

-However, before Isa returned to Sarail, two zamindars – Majlis Pratap and Majlis Dilawar already attacked and defeated the Mughal forces under Khan Jahan.
-Muhammad Quli was captured but Shah Bardi fled to Bhawal camp.
-Khan Jahan retreated to the city of Tandah where he died on 19 December 1578 after a prolonged illness.
+However, before Isa returned to Sarail, two zamindars – Majlis Pratap and Majlis Dilawar – had already attacked and defeated the Mughal forces under Khan Jahan.
+Muhammad Quli was captured, but Shah Bardi fled to Bhawal camp.
+Khan Jahan retreated to the city of Tandah, where he died on 19 December 1578 after a prolonged illness.

 According to descriptions by Rajmala, Khan, who became the Zamindar of Sarail, sent one thousand labourers for Amar Manikya along with other Zamindars of Bengal in response to the request made by Manikya to excavate the Amar Sagar Dighi at around 1580 AD.
-Besides, as the naval commander of Manikya, Khan fought against the Zamindars of Taraf and Sylhet, Syed Musa and Fateh Khan respectively, in 1581.
+Besides, as the naval commander of Manikya, Khan fought against the Zamindars of Taraf and Sylhet, Syed Musa and Fateh Khan, respectively, in 1581.